-Summary notes e.g. groups likely to participate/not participate, significant hidden costs, stages and times of the year with highest costs, ways in which the school tries to reduce costs...
+Summary notes e.g. groups likely to participate/not participate, significant hidden costs,

 7 FUN EVENT COSTS

 Estimate costs for participating in fun events at school in the table below.
 Take into account the full range of events throughout the school year, including those promoted as optional which pupils may still want to take part in.